 For instance, in 2000, you’d pay around $1.50 for a gallon of gas.
 Due to inflation, you probably pay closer to $2.75 for the same gallon of gas today.

-In the U.S., the Consumer Price Index (CPI) measures inflation.
+In the United States, the Consumer Price Index (CPI) measures inflation.
 To know how prices are changing, the CPI takes the average price of a collection of goods or services and calculates the change in value.

 For example, you wouldn’t measure the different costs of every brand of shampoo or an individual loaf of bread.
-Instead, you’d average the price of similar goods and services — like food or transportation costs — to determine the rate of inflation.
+Instead, you’d average the price of similar goods and services — like food or transportation costs — to determine the annual inflation rate.

 The Bureau of Labor Statistics measures prices each month.
 It creates a listing of goods and services that are commonly bought and used in an urban household.
 When the CPI is going up, that means inflation is rising, and the value of your dollar goes down.

 The 1970s saw a rapid fluctuation in CPI, with yearly averages as low as 3.2 in 1972 to a high of 13.5 by 1980.
 But as you can see from the chart above, inflation has had little change over the past decade.

 The higher the rate of inflation, the faster prices increase.
 And when prices go up, your dollar doesn’t go as far.

 Your cash loses its value as inflation increases.
 That means if your savings plan is an old coffee can on the dresser or a locked safe in the bedroom, you end up losing money.
 Years later, your money isn’t worth as much as it was when you earned it.